-path Name of appliance file to open (either with an .ovf or .ova extension, depending on whether the appliance is distributed as a set of files or as a single file, respectively).
+path Name of appliance file to create.
+There are certain restrictions with regard to the file name suffix.
+If the format parameter is "opc-1.0" a .tar.gz suffix is required.
+Otherwise the suffix must either be .ovf or .ova, depending on whether the appliance is distributed as a set of files or as a single file, respectively.